vimeo/dials/README.md

 		// error handling
 	}

-	// Fill will make a deep copy of the struct and populate it with values from
+	// Fill will deep copy the fully-stacked configuration into its argument.
+	// The stacked configuration is populated from the config file, environment
-	// config file, environment variables, and command line flags.
-Can
+	// variables and commandline flags.
+Can alternatively use
-	// alternatively use c = d.View().(*Config) for a cheaper operation because
+	// c = d.View().(*Config) for a cheaper operation
-	// View doesn't deep copy the struct d.Fill(c)
+	d.Fill(c)
 	fmt.Printf("Config: %+v\n", c)
 }